CentreForDigitalHumanities/I-analyzer/documentation/Overview.md

 - communication with Elasticsearch
 - analysis tasks

-### Modules
+### Packages

-The backend consists of the following modules:
+The backend consists of the following packages:

 - `es`: core functionality for working with elasticsearch
 - `addcorpus`: models and core functionality for corpus definitions